-A Ramsey County case manager does an annual assessment.
-Then they write a plan listing the participant's strengths and needs.
-It also includes goods and services to meet the needs.
+Contact Ramsey County and ask for a Long Term Care Assessment (651-266-3613).
+A case manager does an assessment.
+Then they describe options, such as goods and services to meet the peson's needs.
 A budget is determined.
-The plan and budget help people determine the support they need and the amount of money they have to meet their needs.
+The budget and a formal plan help people decide the support they need and the amount of money it will take to meet their needs.
 Ramsey County has community meetings to assist people who want to develop and carry out CDCS plans.

-The CDCS participant writes and submits CDCS forms for approval.
-If it is too difficult for a person or their guardian to complete the forms, a certified support planner can do it for them.
-The planner can also help if changes need to be made later in the year.
+When they get their budget, the CDCS participant completes a Community Support Plan (CSP) and other forms for county approval.
+If it is too hard for a person or their guardian to complete the forms, a certified support planner can do it.
+The planner can also help if changes need to be made later.
 To find a support planner, contact your case manager.
 Or type the words, support planner in the search box at Minnesota help.

 What is allowable?

 The State has guidelines that explain which expenses are allowed and not allowed.
 They can be found in the Lead Agency Manual (124 page pdf *).
 Ramsey County's manual includes most CDCS information needed to complete a plan.